 The quartet from Gutta På Tur has teamed up with experienced restauranteur Jørn Lie.
 Lie’s background is from the highly traditional restaurant Gamle Raadhus in Oslo, located in one of the city’s oldest venues.
-To demonstrate the concept of traditional meets modern, Vaaghals restaurant is located in the midst of Oslo’s new financial district Bjørvika.
-Steel kitchen meets wooden beams and walls of glass meets a rustic interior.
+As if to further highlight the concept of traditional meets modern, Vaaghals is located in the middle of Oslo’s new financial district Bjørvika.
+A stainless steel kitchen and solid glass walls meet wooden beams and otherwise rustic interior design details.
 The kitchen is completely open towards the restaurant.
 There are hardly any borders between chefs, waiters, and diners.
 All the food is served in the middle of the table and is supposed to be shared.
 To uphold traditions, Vaaghals uses the old Norwegian word skifte instead of sharing, though.

 Now, why was I here with Arnold Lan, and who is he?
 We have to backtrack a few days, to Mathallen.
-I was hanging out in Bondens Butikk talking to customer sweet-talker and lady-charmer Joachim Anker-Karlsen.
+I was hanging out in Bondens Butikk chatting with my friend Joachim.
 Suddenly, this American film team showed up asking about dried whale meat.
 Joachim offered them the closest thing he could find, which was dried reindeer meat.
 The guys continued asking questions about reindeer, but Joachim got too busy with customers, so I answered them.
 Before I know it they wanted me to repeat my story about the Sami people on camera!
 Long story short – I was introduced to Arnold Lan, and this is how he looks like!

 Arnold Lan is a Chinese-Canadian who had been chosen for the American TV show called Dream Jobbing.
-For two weeks he was living his dream, traveling all over Norway and working as a photojournalist for Visit Norway USA.
+For two weeks he was living his dream, traveling all over Norway, and working as a photojournalist for Visit Norway USA.
 He was granted full control over their Instagram account.
 Talking to Arnold at Mathallen he asked about my interest in food.
 We exchanged contact information (read: Instagram accounts) and a few days later he contacted me again.
 He wanted to see Oslo from a foodie’s point of view!
-I could think of many places I wanted to show him, but I figured Vaaghals would be perfectly informal and showcasing a modern yet traditional Norwegian kitchen.
+I could think of many places I wanted to show him, but I figured Vaaghals would be perfectly informal, while also showcasing a modern yet traditional Norwegian kitchen.

 Obviously, Arnold wanted to take pictures for me, but I also brought my camera to get several perspectives.
 Most pictures are credited to Arnold as you may notice.
 I chose almost all from his library and only a few of my own, he is a professional after all.
 This is the meal we enjoyed together.